-- Information that is in the public domain to the extent it is readily available; - Information that becomes generally known to the public other than by disclosure by the Company or a director, officer or employee; and - Information you receive from a party that is under no legal obligation of confidentiality with the Company with respect to such information.
+- Information that is in the public domain to the extent it is readily available; - Information that becomes generally known to the public other than by disclosure by the Company or a director, officer employee ; and - Information you receive from a party that is under no legal obligation of confidentiality with the Company with respect to such information.

 We have exclusive property rights to all confidential and proprietary information regarding the Company or our business associates.
 The unauthorized disclosure of this information could destroy its value to the Company and give others an unfair advantage.
 You are responsible for safeguarding Company information and complying with established security controls and procedures.
-All documents, records, notebooks, notes, memoranda and similar repositories of information containing information of a secret, proprietary, confidential or generally undisclosed nature relating to the Company or our operations and activities made or compiled by you or made available to you prior to or during the term of your association with the Company, including any copies thereof, unless otherwise agreed to in writing, belong to the Company and shall be held by you in trust solely for the benefit of the Company, and shall be delivered to the Company by you on the termination of your association with us or at any other time we request.
+All documents, records, notebooks, notes, memoranda and similar repositories of information containing information of a secret, proprietary, confidential or generally undisclosed nature relating to the Company or our operations and activities made or compiled by you or made available to you prior to or during the term of your association with the Company, including any copies thereof, unless otherwise agreed to in writing, belong to the Company and shall be held by you on the termination of your association with us or at any other time we request.